Negeri Sembilan Malay: History

 The Minangkabau people began migrating from the Sumatra highlands to the Malay Peninsula in the 14th century.
 Migration skyrocketed from the 15th century to the 16th century.
 At that time, trade activity through the Strait of Malacca increased and many migrants were granted protection by the Malacca Sultanate.
 From the ports of Malacca, groups and groups of Minangkabau settlers started venturing inland.
 This was the first migration wave of Minangkabau people to Malacca.
-Most of the Minangkabau migrants were from Luhak Tanah Datar and Luhak Limapuluh Kota.
+Most of the Minangkabau migrants were from Luhak Tanah Datar and Luhak Lima Puluh Kota.
 This first wave of migration resulted in the opening of a new mukim.

 The number of inhabitants inland started increasing due to the rise of migrants and those migrants developed into their own groups of communities.
-These groups resulted in the creation of 12 clans as a whole.
+These groups resulted in the creation of 12 clans (suku) as a whole.
 Different from in Sumatra, the naming of the clans were done based on the origin of the migrants.
-Migrants from Limapuluh Kota formed the clans:
+Migrants from Lima Puluh Kota formed the clans: